circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 Scheduled pipelines are configured through the API, or through the project settings in the CircleCI application.

+**Note:** A scheduled pipeline is configured for only 1 particular branch.
+If you need to schedule for 2 branches, you would need to set up 2 schedules then.

 ## Get started with scheduled pipelines in CircleCI
 {: #get-started }